NOTICE: (updated April 26, 2023)

-The Spring 2022 Roots of Wellness course has been canceled due to unforeseen circumstances.
+The 2023 Roots of Wellness course has been canceled due to unforeseen circumstances.
 We will continue to keep you updated, watch this space.

-Click HERE to submit a registration request form for our Spring 2022 program (SCROLL to bottom of page for Registration Form)
+Click HERE to submit a registration request form for our 2023 program (SCROLL to bottom of page for Registration Form)

 Registration is now CLOSED for Fall 2021!